ropensci/fellingdater/inst/paper/paper.md

 reliable estimate of the felling date of a tree-ring dated piece of timber.

-The `fellingdateR` package aims to assist in that process by offering functions to infer, combine and report felling date estimates from dated tree-ring series, based on the presence of (partially) preserved sapwood or waney edge.
+The `fellingdater` package aims to assist in that process by offering functions to infer, combine and report felling date estimates from dated tree-ring series, based on the presence of (partially) preserved sapwood or waney edge.